 DFIN's Board and senior management are engaged in managing and overseeing the Company's cyber risks.
-Internal Audit periodically reviews enterprise risk management topics as well as the effectiveness of information security controls and other procedures and reports significant findings to executive management and either the Board or the Audit Committee.
-The Company's Chief Information Security Officer ("CISO") has over 29 years of cybersecurity experience overseeing enterprise cybersecurity risk management and compliance programs and has responsibility for assessing and managing cybersecurity risks.
-The CISO reports to the Chief Information Officer and leads multiple cybersecurity functions that consist of Cyber Defense and Threat Intelligence, Application Security, Network Security, Identity Governance Administration and IT Governance as well as Risk and Compliance functions.
-As the front line of defense against cybersecurity risks, these functions employ several tools, processes and procedures to detect attempted cyber attacks, prevent cyber threats and monitor cyber risks.
+Internal Audit periodically reviews enterprise risk management topics as well as the effectiveness of information security controls and other procedures and reports significant findings to executive management, and either the Board or the Audit Committee, as appropriate.
+The Company's Chief Information Security Officer ("CISO") has over 29 approximately 30 years of cybersecurity experience overseeing enterprise cybersecurity risk management and compliance programs and has responsibility for assessing and managing cybersecurity risks.
+The CISO reports to the Chief Information Officer and leads multiple cybersecurity functions that consist of Cyber Defense and Threat Intelligence, Application Security, Network Security Engineering, Security Architecture, Identity Governance Administration Services and IT Governance as well as Risk and Compliance functions.
+As the front line of defense against cybersecurity risks, these functions employ several numerous tools, processes and procedures to detect attempted cyber attacks, prevent cyber threats and monitor cyber risks.
 The functions are also engaged in incident response should incidents occur and are accountable for remediating cyber threats, if manifested.